brson/brson.github.com/writing.md

   itself a fork of [comrak]).
 This is the public portion of the giant braindump I left in my wake.

+* [Practical Networked Applications in Rust][pnar].
+A course on building real-world applications in Rust.
+Developed for [PingCAP] as a recruiting tool.
+  Incomplete, but I have ambitious hopes for it.

 * [Refactoring `std` for Ultimate Portability][r].
 A proposal for how to refactor the standard library into portable components.
 I like how complete the argument is here and that I took the time to make